BAWES-Universe/studenthub/README.md

 `GRANT ALL PRIVILEGES ON *.* TO 'root'@'192.168.1.5' IDENTIFIED BY 'root' WITH GRANT OPTION;`

+## allow access from docker to local mysql server
+`GRANT ALL PRIVILEGES ON wallet.* TO 'studenthubuser'@'127.0.0.1'`

 # copy to s3

 `aws s3 cp ./db.sql s3://studenthub-uploads-dev-server/exports/db.sql`